 Hook & Needle Group

 Take a break and join our church’s Hook & Needle Group.
 Yarn, patterns and tutoring are available.
 The group meets at the church on Tuesdays at 2 p.m.

-Join us for Mindfulness Meditation at 10:05 a.m. in the Centering Room or around the Fire Circle.
+Join us for Mindfulness Meditation at 10:05 a.m.
+Sundays in the Centering Room or at the Fire Circle.

 Meditators of all levels of experience are welcome.
 This is mainly silent meditation with some instruction, if needed, and with brief selected readings from eminent teachers.

 UU Book Discussion – March 9